Last Updated on December 6, 2020 by ellduclos

 REMEMBER: Don’t pin the same pin image to the same board more than once.
 You can pin the same link to the same board as long as you switch up the pin image.

-I only re-pin my own pins to up to 5 related boards.
-No need to do more than that.
 You can also check out my manual pinning strategy in this Pinterest course too.

-Stop pinning without using proper SEO strategies
+Pinning without using proper SEO strategies

 Pinterest is a visual search engine which means it’s SO IMPORTANT to practice good SEO.
 If you are pinning your pins without keyword optimized descriptions then Pinterest isn’t going to know how to rank and categorize your pin.